bbatsov/batsov.com/_posts/2021-12-31-2021-the-year-in-review.md

 This year I've wasted a lot of my free time playing StarCraft II multiplayer.
-I never got particularly good (I guess I'm too old for this), but I still managed to get the Golden League with Protoss and I had a lot of fun (and frustration) in the process.
+I never got particularly good (I guess I'm too old for this), but I still managed to get to the Golden League with Protoss and I had a lot of fun (and frustration) in the process.

 There are so many strategies and potential counters to them, that